armansat/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Week 0 — Billing and Architecture

-• I made an AWS account for Bootcamp.
+• I created an AWS account for Bootcamp.

 • I made a Github repository (which you are currently reading from).